elgutierrez/morse-guru/README.md

 This is a tool used to send messages in morse code with obfuscation.
 The specs are available [here](https://gist.github.com/kmckelvin/e742e132b338960ca6b02b2eedeed855#file-part-2-md).

+## Assumptions
+1. If the encoded letter doesn't exists in the spec list, it will be ignored and removed from the output.

 ## Installation

 This package haven't been released to NPM.
 So, to use locally, you should build it and link it.